szepeviktor/how-to-operate/README.md

 ### Some viktor utopia

 - Joy vs. work.
-- Loving standards: The nut fits to the bolt.
+- Loving standards: The nut fits the bolt.
 Connecting different people.

 _It feels so gooood to have this repository 😌 one can write down everything without mentioning names._